 Management has ensured that there are disclosure controls and procedures that provide reasonable assurance that material information relating to the Corporation is disclosed on a timely basis, particularly, information relevant to the period in which annual filings are being prepared.
-Management believes these disclosure controls and procedures have been effective during the fiscal period ended January 31, 2013.
+Management believes these disclosure controls and procedures have been effective during the three months ended January 31, 2014.